This requires API Metrics

 Scrub your API logs of confidential information before sending to ReadMe

 API logs are viewable by anyone with ReadMe admin privileges.
-You can find out how to remove secure information from the logs at Sending API Logs to ReadMe.
+You can find out how to remove secure information from the logs at Getting Started With API Metrics.

-id with the user that matches the id for a log.
+idpassed into the API Metrics middleware.
 Then that user will be able to see all of the matching logs.

 Need help getting this setup?
 Send us an email at [email protected].

 ReadMe has a variety of upload and synchronization workflows available to make it easy to keep your API Reference up-to-date, which you can read about here.